Definition

 General Findings

-Evidence of Weight Loss:
+Evidence of Weight Loss

 - Includes muscle wasting and loose skin folds.

-Orthostatic Hypotension:
+Orthostatic Hypotension

 - Due to volume depletion or electrolyte imbalances.

-Peripheral Edema:
+Peripheral Oedema

 - Suggests hypoalbuminemia from protein malabsorption.